IEA-Task-43/digital_wra_data_standard/docs/iea43_wra_data_model-properties-measurement-location-measurement-location-properties-logger-configuration-logger-configuration.md

 ## logger_model

 This is the logger model.
+This is usually stated in the data files from the logger in either the header or footer.

 `logger_model`